kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 1. As discussed in [Drawbacks](#drawbacks), our approach to the implementation of the Application Controller may increase the CPU and memory footprint of the Controller Manager process.
 We will mitigate this risk by mirroring the efficient implementation of the Garbage Collector.
+1. There are Helm charts that demonstrate that some applications require many O(100) components.
+We need to ensure this API in this proposal lends itself to representing such applications.

 ## Graduation Criteria

 1. The graduation criteria from Alpha to Beta is simply the consensus of opinion among SIG Apps and SIG CLI that the feature is ready to be consumed by tool and UI developers.
-We expect developers to prototype against the API at alpha level stability, but, as it will be disabled by default, we do not expect to be able to gather feedback from end users.
+We expect developers to prototype against the API at alpha level stability, but, as we do not expect users to install alpha quality extensions, we do not expect be able to achieve broad adoption before the API and controller are at a Beta level of stability.
-2. The graduation criteria from Beta to GA is adoption and interoperability.
+1. The graduation criteria from Beta to GA is adoption and interoperability.
 Before graduating the feature to GA we would like to see broad adoption by tools (e.g. Helm, Bitnami installer) and UIs (Kubernetes OSS UI, GKE, OpenShift, Azure).